alexfikl/pycaputo/docs/index.rst

    Python or `FractionalDiffEq.jl <https://github.com/SciFracX/FractionalDiffEq.jl>`__
    in Julia.

-This package provides tools to compute fractional order derivatives and integrals.
+This package provides tools to (numerically) compute fractional order derivatives and integrals.

-To get an idea of the intended API an workflow of the library, we have here a small example using the classical Caputo fractional order derivative, as defined in [Li2020]_
+To get an idea of the intended API and workflow of the library, we have here a small example using the classical Caputo fractional order derivative.
+Its definition can be in e.g. [Li2020]_

 .. math::